 Step 3: Sew the quilt blocks together

 Start sewing the quilt blocks together.
 I found it easiest to sew piles of the same block pieces together at once before moving on to the next.
 For example, a Saw Tooth can be sewn together starting with the flying goose method.
+Sewing in batches will make this quilting process a lot quicker.

 Step 4: Trim the quilt blocks

 Before sewing the Saw Tooth blocks together, they must be squared up and trimmed.
-This is done by using a rotary cutter and quilting ruler.
+This is done by using a rotary cutter and a quilting ruler.

 Trimming the blocks helps keep everything accurate.
 Seams can stretch once sewn to other fabrics, so don’t miss this step.